FortiFlex Workshop

 For step-by-step instructions, reference the Azure Portal steps in the FortiFlex WebUI steps here

-Click on it, and copy the Public IP opening it in a new browser window.
+Click on the VM, and copy the Public IP opening it in a new browser window.

 • Password: ChangeMe123#@!